flecheria/UnityComputeShaders/README.md

 # UnityComputeShaders

-Resources from my Udemy course on ComputeShader plus personal experiment around that.
+Resources from my Udemy course on ComputeShader plus personal experiments around that.

 ## Scene reference